NikolaiL/finalBid/README.md

 To know more about its features, check out our [website](https://scaffoldeth.io).

-Visit [Farcaster MiniApp Docs](https://miniapps.farcaster.xyz) to learn how to start building a FArcaster MiniApp.
+Visit [Farcaster MiniApp Docs](https://miniapps.farcaster.xyz) to learn how to start building a Farcaster MiniApp.

 Have Fun! 🚀🚀🚀